Kindoli/Automated-Python-ETL-Workflow-for-E-Commerce-Data-with-Airflow-Docker-and-MinIO/README.md

 Applies cleaning and filtering using Pandas:

-Filters only transactions from France
+Filters only transactions from France and Germany

 Aggregates unit prices by InvoiceNo